learn-co-curriculum/phase-0-macos-env-nodejs/README.md

 [Node Version Manager (NVM)][nvm] is a tool that will allow you to download and install multiple versions of Node.js, one of the environments for the JavaScript programming language that we teach at Flatiron School.
-Installing NVM is the first step in installing Node.js on your macOS operating system.
+Installing NVM is the first step in installing Node.js on your MacOS operating system.

 [nvm]: https://github.com/nvm-sh/nvm